santoshsmalagi/Developer-Essentials/gcc-the-Essentials.md

 # GCC - the Essentials

+# What is the gcc?

+GCC stands for “GNU Compiler Collection”.
+GCC is an integrated distribution of compilers for several major programming languages.
+These languages currently include C, C++, Objective-C, Objective-C++, Fortran, Ada, D, Go, and BRIG (HSAIL).

+> When we talk about compiling one of those languages, we might refer to that compiler by its own name, or as GCC.
+Either is correct.

+The language-independent component of GCC includes the majority of the optimizers, as well as the “back ends” that generate machine code for various processors.

+The part of a compiler that is specific to a particular language is called the “front end”.

-After you edit your source code with a text-editor, the next step is to to compile your program using one of the following commands.
+After you edit your source code with a text-editor, the next step is to to compile your program using gcc.

+Most of the compilers for languages other than C have their own names.
+The C++ compiler is G++, the Ada compiler is GNAT, and so on.

+Historically, compilers for many languages, including C++ and Fortran, have been implemented as “preprocessors” which emit another high level language such as C. None of the compilers included in GCC are implemented this way; they all generate machine code directly.

 ```Shell
 g++ -std=<std> -o <executable> <src1.cpp> [src2.cpp ...]              # to compile witha specific version of C++